LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/Skeleton.rst

 #.
 Create a stepper object for each problem partition

-   * If using ARKStep as an partition integrator, create the ARKStep object with :c:func:`ARKStepCreate` and configure the integrator as desired for evolving the partition.
-See sections :numref:`ARKODE.Usage.Skeleton`, :numref:`ARKODE.Usage.OptionalInputs`, and :numref:`ARKODE.Usage.ARKStep.OptionalInputs` for details on configuring ARKStep.
+   * If using an ARKODE stepper module as an partition integrator, create and configure the stepper as normal following the steps detailed in the section for the desired stepper.

-     Once the ARKStep object is setup, create a :c:type:`SUNStepper` object with :c:func:`ARKodeCreateSUNStepper`.
+     Once the ARKODE stepper object is setup, create a :c:type:`SUNStepper` object with :c:func:`ARKodeCreateSUNStepper`.

    * If supplying a user-defined partition integrator, create the :c:type:`SUNStepper` object as described in section